Saktigarh, Bardhaman: Location

 Saktigarh is part of the Bardhaman Plain, the central plain area of the district.
 The area is surrounded by the Bhagirathi on the east, the Ajay on the north-west and the Damodar on the west and south.
 Old river channels and small creeks found in the region dry up in the dry season, but the Bardhaman Plains are sometimes subject to heavy floods during the rainy season.
 The region has recent alluvial soils.

 Urbanisation

 73.58% of the population of Bardhaman Sadar North subdivision lives in the rural areas.
 Only 26.42% of the population lives in the urban areas, and that is the highest proportion of urban population amongst the four subdivisions in Purba Bardhaman district.
 The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Police station

 There is a police station at Saktigarh.

 Demographics

 As per the 2011 Census of India Saktigarh had a total population of 8,432, of which 4,252 (50%) were males and 4,180 (50%) were females.
 Population below 6 years was 913.
-The total number of literates in Saktigar was 5,730 (76.21% of the population over 6 years).
+The total number of literates in Saktigarh was 5,730 (76.21% of the population over 6 years).